 Start or contribute to an HSA.
 If you are still working and your company offers you the opportunity to start or add to a “Health Savings Account” (HSA)- do it!
 A Health Savings Account allows you to contribute to the account on a pre-tax basis.
 You can then withdraw money tax-free for qualified medical expenses, including Medicare premiums.
-In some instances, this money can pay for certain kinds of long-term care coverages, and other medical and dental expenses.
-The key to optimizing an HSA is to cover as many out-of-pocket medical and dental expenses as you can from other sources while allowing the HSA balance to continue to grow.
+This money can sometimes pay for certain kinds of long-term care coverages and other medical and dental expenses.
+The key to optimizing an HSA is to cover as many out-of-pocket medical and dental expenses as possible from other sources while allowing the HSA balance to grow.
 Whether you use an HSA or not, you must have a plan for dealing with the high cost of health care in retirement.

 To sum it up

 Retirees and those within five years of retirement must take a proactive stance when it comes to inflation.
 The impact of a long period of inflation will be far more devastating on your nest egg than any losses you suffer during a market correction.

 Your retirement plan should include actionable steps to ensure you stay ahead of inflation when you are no longer bringing home a paycheck.